dps923/winter2017/assignments/a5-ict-curriculum.md

 2. Created and configured a new table view controller
 3. Edited the storyboard and app delegate

 Are you ready to test your work?
 Yes.
 Remember, if you must, delete a previous version of the app from the iOS Simulator, or device, before you run/test your work.
-If successful, your screen should slow a list of academic programs in the school of ICT, with program code and name info, and an icon for its credential.
+If successful, your screen should show a list of academic programs in the school of ICT, with program code and name info, and an icon for its credential.
 <br>

 ### Create a controller for the Course list view